jnozzi/cocoadev.com/markdown/ReadingBinaryFIles.md

 ----
 Looks like a byte-order flip to me.

-If this code is being ported from an little-endian architecture you can probably just stub these out for big-endian architectures such as the General/PowerPC.
-There are standard posix functions for performing these tasks as well, take a look at htonl, htons, ntohl, and ntohs (again, no-ops on General/PowerPC).
+If this code is being ported from an little-endian architecture you can probably just stub these out for big-endian architectures such as the PowerPC.
+There are standard posix functions for performing these tasks as well, take a look at htonl, htons, ntohl, and ntohs (again, no-ops on PowerPC).

 *Don't forget the _lhbrx and _lwbrx functions defined in ppc_intrinsics.h.
 If you need to byteswap from little-endian format, they will do a load and a byteswap in a single instruction.*